Want Chunky Highlights? Here’s Everything You Need to KnowApril 24, 2023

 There are two ways to approach the look, according to Papanikolas.
 “It depends on if you want to push the envelope and have a strong, edgy look, or if you want a softer effect,” he says.

 The difference between the two comes down to how chunky and high-contrast you get at the roots.
 “The key step to both of these looks is strategic placement,” he says.
 “You want to have enough negative space and contrast so that the chunky highlights really pop.”
 Papanikolas adds that his favorite place to focus them is on face-framing pieces.

 “If your hair is very dark, it may require more than one session to get very blonde highlights — you might have to go over the same piece two to three times to get it very light,” says Papanikolas.
 Trying to achieve chunky highlights perfectly in one shot can over-process the hair and cause damage and breakage, so patience is key.
 Although we recommend going to your stylist for chunky highlights, here’s a step-by-step process for the DIY hair dye masters out there.

 Step 1: Section Your Hair

 Start by sectioning out where you want to place your highlights.
 If you want them to frame the face, part your hair down the middle and section out the front pieces.

 Apply your bleach to the thick, chunky sections of your choice.
 A great at-home kit to try for this is the L’Oréal Paris Colorista Bleach Highlights.
-If you have dark hair, take Papanikolas’ advice and take your time as you work to achieve the lighter shade.
+We also love the Garnier Olia Highlights kits, which come in one shade for blondes and another for brunettes.
+If you have dark hair, take Papanikolas’s advice and take your time as you work to achieve the lighter shade.
 Then, wrap it in foil and let it sit as directed on the package.
 After time is up, wash it out to reveal your results.
 Again, you’ll achieve the best results at the salon, rather than at home.